dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Lock buttons are now single click for toggle and hold/double tap for more info.
 * Removed layout-card so the plugin is no longer needed.
 All is now done with my own Dwains Flexbox Card.
 * Added fixed width and height for icons in homepage room and device cards.
+* Added fixed width and height for icons on the more page.
 * Added Dwains Tab Card, a new card for the tabs on the homepage, it will replace state switch card so that card can be removed.